Sharvenium/ghost-site-ARCHIVE/favourites/podcasts/index.md

 subclass: 'post page'
 ---

-- The Tim Ferriss Show
-- Not Overthinking by Ali Abdaal and Taimur Abdaal
+- Not Overthinking
-- Cortex by Relay FM
-- Mac Power Users by Relay FM
-- That Creative Life by Sara Dietschy
-- Derek Sivers Podcast
-- Noah Kagan Presents
+- Cortex by CGP Grey and Mike Hurley (Binge listened to everything during the lockdown of 2020)
-- My First Million
+- My First Million (Love this)
+- Lex Fridman Podcast (The ones with Jason Calacanis and George Hotz were interesting)
+- All In Podcast